 The originator shall wait for the Response primitive from the receiver that corresponds to the Request primitive that was sent by the originator.
 Correlation between the Request and the corresponding Response is handled by the transport layer or by Request Identifier parameter of the primitive.

 If no Response primitive is received within a certain time, specified by server policy and/or by the underlying transport technology, this shall be handled as if a Response primitive with a Response Status Code indicating "REQUEST_TIMEOUT" error was received.

+The originator shall not wait for the Response primitive from the receiver after sending a Notification request to a non-oneM2M entity.

+NOTE: For some protocol bindings (e.g. HTTP), the Originator may receive a transport-protocol specific response to a Notification that was sent to a non-oneM2M entity.
+The handling of such a response is out of scope of the present document.

 ----------------------End of change 2-------------------------------------------

 CHECK LIST